Omed-omedan: Ceremony

 The participants will be divided into a male group (teruna) and a female group (teruni).
 The groups face each other on the main street.
 With the signal of a Hindu leader, both sides approach the center of the road.
 They then face and pull each other with bare hands.
 They also hug and kiss each other.
 After a while, pecalangs will pour buckets of water over them as a signal to stop.

 When the group leader passes a certain line, the phase ends, they lose, and they must give their leader to the winning group, which becomes a pacundang.
 The groups' place changes every second phase.
 This will continue until 17:00 WITA or all participants are finished.

 Ending

 After the ceremony is finished, the kelihan banjar will thank and disperse the inhabitants.
 The prajurit banjar will also apologize if there is something wrong during the ceremony.
-Then, all participating inhabitants dan officials will eat together in Banjar Kaja Desa Pakraman Sesetan.
+Then, all participating inhabitants and officials will eat together in Banjar Kaja Desa Pakraman Sesetan.
 While eating, kelihan banjar and bendesa will talk about things that can be improved and proposals to improve the next year's ceremony.